 Figure 4.
 River basins where there is a specific allocation of waters to an Eel Fishery Access Licence.

+This figure is misleading as it implies extensive fishing throughout the entire basins marked on the map, whereas this is not the case.
+For example in Basin 21, there is only one specifically allocated water available for commercial eel fishing – SUGGEST DELETING.

 5.4.2 Commercial glass eel fishery

-Under the current Victorian Eel Fishery Management Plan the utilisation of glass eels for stock enhancement requires glass eels to be on-grown in closed, intensive rearing systems prior to stocking in natural waterways.
+Under the 2002? current Victorian Eel Fishery Management Plan the utilisation of glass eels for stock enhancement requires glass eels to be on-grown in closed, intensive rearing systems prior to stocking in natural waterways.
 This condition is in place to boost the commercial production of eels in Victoria.
+This fishery provides a real opportunity to grow and develop the eel fishery in Victoria and should be encouraged to be explored further through the 5 years of this management plan.

 5.4.3 Recreational harvest regulations